leokruglikov/leokruglikov.github.io/content/post/root_histograms/root_hists.md

 The possible solution to this problem can be for example normalizing the bins and shifting them to zero.
 Normalizing the bins is indeed a good idea, to limit the value of $A$ to around $1$.
 For the problem of evaluating for greater x's, this would probably be the solution for the data of 10ms, but not for the 100ms.
 Indeed, we see that the range in x's (range$\equiv$min$-$max) in the 1ms is around $30$.
 For the 10ms data, the range is around 80 and for 100ms, it is around 250.
-This means that even when shifted, our complex `Gamma(x)` values will be evaluated at great x's of order of `x\approx 150`.
+This means that even when shifted, our complex $\Gamma(x)$ values will be evaluated at great x's of order of $x\approx 150$.
 Therefore, this is not a great solution, especially if there are greater dataset (e.g. potentially 1000ms).

 Another solution (the one used to fit here) is the result known as the **Stirling approximation**.
-What this theorem says is that the factorial (thus the \Gamma(x) function, which is the equivalent of a factorial for real numbers) can be approximatied as follows:
+What this theorem says is that the factorial (thus the $\Gamma(x)$ function, which is the equivalent of a factorial for real numbers) can be approximatied as follows:
 $$ x!=\Gamma(x+1) \sim \sqrt{2\pi x}\biggl( \dfrac{x}{e} \biggr)^x$$

 We can further develop this expression for the Poisson distribution: